MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-sql-database-copy-activity.md

     :::image type="content" source="./media/connector-azure-sql-database/partition-option-1.png" alt-text="Screenshot showing Partition option settings.":::

     - **None**: Choose this to not use partition.
-    - **Physical partitions of table**: When using physical partition, Trident will auto determine the partition column and mechanism based on your physical table definition.
+    - **Physical partitions of table**: When using physical partition, the partition column and mechanism will be auto determined based on your physical table definition.
     - **Dynamic range**: When using query with parallel enabled, range partition parameter(?AdfDynamicRangePartitionCondition) is needed.
 Sample query: `SELECT * FROM <TableName> WHERE ?AdfDynamicRangePartitionCondition`.

         - **Partition column name**: Specify the name of the source column in **integer or date/datetime** type (`int`, `smallint`, `bigint`, `date`, `smalldatetime`, `datetime`, `datetime2`, or `datetimeoffset`) that will be used by range partitioning for parallel copy.
 If not specified, the index or the primary key of the table is autodetected and used as the partition column.